kks110/starcall/README.md

 ### Static Queries

-You can call the any of the below methods like:
+You can call any of the below methods like:
 ```ruby
 Starcall::StaticData.season_ids
 ```